 Type of knowledge: Definition: Example: Substantive knowledge This is the content that is to be learned.
-Tectonic hazards occur along Disciplinary knowledge The origins of substantive knowledge.
-We understand that tectonic partly because Alfred Wegen drift anding the interactions between places activities that lead to change in societies ithout harming the needs of the future.
+Tectonic hazards occur along plate boundaries Disciplinary knowledge The origins of substantive knowledge.
+We understand that tectonic hazards occur along plate boundaries partly because Alfred Wegener suggested the theory of continental drift